krestfield/docs/certdog/backup.md

-The certdog architecture means that the majority of data is stored within the database with very few static configuration options being stored outside of the database
+The certdog architecture means that the majority of data is stored within the database with very few static configuration options stored outside of this